- Installation Guide for Arkime

 Linux Distribution

 We recommend using a stable version of Debian or Long-Term Support (LTS) version of Ubuntu.
 Both of these distributions are well supported, receive regular updates, and are easy to upgrade.
-Users of other distributions may need to modify the installation commands or run into library compatibility issues.
+Users of other distributions may need to modify the installation commands to avoid library compatibility issues.

 Installing OpenSearch or Elasticsearch